Table Of Contents

 Get a Free Car Accident Lawsuit Evaluation With Our Lawyers

-The Personal Injury Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in auto accident lawsuits.
+The Personal Injury Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in auto accident lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you were in a car accident that wasn’t your fault, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.